Epson Home Cinema 2250 Projector Review

 Made for easy setup right out of the box.

-Image enhancement & frame interpolation allows the 2250 to display stunningly smooth images.
+Image enhancement gives the projector the ability to display smooth images.

 High Contrast Ratio For A More Realistic Picture